valarg/WannaSmile/README.md

 # Conclusion
   This malware shows us the importance of sandboxed malware analysis.
-If this component is missing, then some malwares could be allowed to be executed even if the scan result gave negative result.
+If this component is missing, then some malwares could be allowed to be executed even if the scan gave negative result.
 This happens due to the fact that files are scanned only based on their signatures or integrity value.
 After a while the file is scanned behaviourally but it doesn't cover the cases when it is executed for the first time.
 Some of antivirus engines send the unknown files to a sandbox environment but it takes a while for the scan report the be received, so the main goal would be speeding up this process to achieve better security and user experience.